Community Guidelines

 Be Mindful of Shared Space

 Please do not lie down or remain stationary in the center of the dance floor.
-Use the upstairs area for rest, bodywork exchanges, or witnessing.
+Use the edges of the space for rest, bodywork exchanges, or witnessing.

 Honor the Dance Floor as a Silent Space